fanart-tv/fanartwiki/docs/ImageTypes/Music/artistthumb.md

-# **Overview**
+!!! info "Overview"

     - Artist thumbs are high quality thumbnail images of an artist or band
     - Can be used while browsing your media centre library to show Thumbnails of all your artists/bands

 ---